near/docs/docs/community/contribute/how-to-contribute.md

 ---
-id: technical-contribution
+id: how-to-contribute
-title: Developer
+title: How to Contribute
-sidebar_label: Developer
+sidebar_label: How to Contribute
 ---

 ## Ways to Contribute to the code